Top Tips To Make Your Bottle of Olive Oil Last Longer

 4) Keep Your Extra Virgin Olive Oil Away From The Fridge!

 The reason for this one is down to simple science.
 If you store your olive oil in the fridge, it will eventually solidify, and condensation will promote oxidation.
 And oxidation is not good for extra virgin olive oil!
+So keep it away from the fridge to improve the olive oil use by date.

 What Else Should You Not Do With Your Extra Virgin Olive Oil?